mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Deployment alternatives

 We have provided some sample deployment scripts that you could adapt for your own purposes while doing a POC/spike on this.
 Those scripts are found in the [inner-loop-scripts directory](./inner-loop-scripts).
 They include some additional considerations, and include some additional narrative as well.
 Consider checking them out.
 They consolidate the manual, walk-through steps performed above into combined execution steps.

+## Advanced topics

+This reference implementation intentionally falls short of covering many "end to end" scenarios.
+For example topics like the following are not addressed:

+* Cluster lifecycle management with regard to your SDLC
+* Workload SDLC integration (including concepts like DevSpaces, advanced deployment techniques, etc)
+* Mapping decisions to CIS controls
+* Container security
+* Multi-region clusters

+Keep watching this space, as we intend to build out reference implementation guidance on topics such as these.

 ## Kubernetes ecosystem acknowledgement